maxwarnock/maxwarnock.github.io/GIS.md

 wide-spread fire and can help determine the best fire mitigation strategies for these areas.
 </p>

-**Introduction**
-Between the bustling centers of urban development and the untamed wilderness lies a boundary called the Wildland-Urban Interface (WUI).
-As suburban sprawl increases, so does the WUI and its risks.
-This interface poses an opportunity for fire to spread from one type of land to another – wildfires can enter the city and structure fires can spread to the forest [3].
-Mapping this boundary and its properties allows for identification of areas which present the largest risk of a wide-spread fire and can help determine the best fire mitigation strategies for these areas.

 **Wildland Urban Interface (WUI) Definition**
 The WUI is an area where structures are built in or near wildland vegetation [2].
 The U.S.